SmnTin/math-logic-hw2/README.md

 5 7
 1 8
 ```
+If it is possible to place the queens, you get 1-indexed coordinates of each queen.

 If it is impossible to place the queens, an empty output will be printed:
 ```console